 So as we begin this new academic year, I invite you to the living room.
 I invite you to pull up right next to Jesus’ feet.
 Grab a big pillow.
 Get comfortable (…although not too comfy, for we won’t stay here too long).
 And listen up.

-Welcome to campus, Duke Lutherans!
+Welcome to Durham, Duke Lutherans!

 You all are beginning your semesters as biomedical engineering students, incoming freshmen, divinity schoolers, philosophers, music majors, and (hopefully really good) basketball players.

-I invite you to rise each morning, find some water, and mark the cross of Christ on your foreheads as we enter the unknown and unsettling newness God has in store for us this year.
+I invite you to rise each morning, find some water, and mark the cross of Christ on your foreheads as we enter the unknown and unsettling newness God has in store for us together this year.
 I am grateful and excited to be part of this new beginning with you.